Epilepsy surgery: Hemispherectomy

 Hemispherectomy or hemispherotomy involves removal or a functional disconnection of most, or all of, one half of the brain typically leaving the basal ganglia and thalamus.
 It is reserved for people with the most catastrophic epilepsies, such as those due to Rasmussen's encephalitis.
 If the surgery is performed on very young patients (2–5 years old), then the remaining hemisphere may acquire some motor control of the ipsilateral body due to neuroplasticity; in older patients, paralysis results on the side of the body opposite to the part of the brain that was removed with less prospect for recovery.
 A visual field defect is an unavoidable side effect, typically involving a homonymous hemianopia involving loss of the half of the visual field on the same side of the disconnected brain.
-Because of these and other side-effects, it is usually reserved for patients having exhausted other treatment options.
+Because of these and other side-effects, it is usually reserved for patients having exhausted other treatment options, including for children under 3 years of age who have drug-resistant epilepsy.

+Hemispherectomies can be divided into three main types: anatomic, functional, and hemidecortication.
+Anatomic hemispherectomy involves the surgical removal of an entire cerebral hemisphere excluding deep structures such as the basal ganglia, thalamus, and brainstem to preserve vital functions.
+WE Dandy recorded the first anatomic hemispherectomy in 1928 for glioma resection and the first surgery for epilepsy was performed by McKenzie ten years later.
+This approach is less commonly performed due to high risks of complications, such as hydrocephalus due to blockage of the foramen of Monro, one of the passages that drains cerebrospinal fluid in the brain and spine, and superficial cerebral hemosiderosis (SCH).
+The procedure became less popular with the introduction of new antiepileptic drugs in the 1960s.

+Functional hemispherectomies differ in that they disconnect the affected hemisphere from the rest of the brain to prevent spread from the epileptogenic focus to other parts of the brain.
+Structures involved can include the corpus callosum and thalamocortical fibers, as they are implicated in relaying information between the brain's hemispheres.
+Many approaches are available and overall are described according to their surgical plane including vertical (between the two hemispheres) and lateral (along the Sylvian fissure).
+Depending on each patient case, alternate procedures such as hemidecortication or peri-insular hemispherectomies are available to disrupt the epilepsy signal but remain less invasive to minimize risks.